Coast Guard, DHS.

 A.L.
 Craig, Office of Privacy Management, telephone 202-475-3528, or fax 202-372-8405, for questions on these documents.

 Public Participation and Request for Comments

 We encourage you to respond to this request by submitting comments and related materials.
-Comments must contain the OMB Control Number of the ICR and the docket number of this request, [USCG-2011-0087], and must be received by April 25, 2011.
-We will post all comments received, without change, to http://www.regulations.gov.
-They will include any personal information you provide.
-We have an agreement with DOT to use their DMF.
-Please see the “Privacy Act” paragraph below.
+Comments must contain the OMB Control Number of the ICR and the docket number of this request, [USCG-2020-0190], and must be received by August 11, 2020.

 Information Collection Request

 OMB Control Number: 1625-0106.

 Summary: The Coast Guard, pursuant to Presidential proclamation and order of the Secretary of Homeland Security, is requiring U.S. vessels, and vessels without nationality, less than 100 meters, located within the internal waters or the 12 nautical mile territorial sea of the United States, that thereafter enter Cuban territorial waters, to apply for and receive a Coast Guard permit.

 Need: The information is collected to regulate departure from U.S. territorial waters of U.S. vessels, and vessels without nationality, and entry thereafter into Cuban territorial waters.
 The need to regulate this vessel traffic supports ongoing efforts to enforce the Cuban embargo, which is designed to bring about an end to the current government and a peaceful transition to democracy.
 Accordingly, only applicants that demonstrate prior U.S. government approval for exports to and transactions with Cuba will be issued a Coast Guard permit.